Tackling identity fraud

 Fast assistance for victims of identity fraudVictims of identity fraud must be able to immediately cancel identity documents and debit or credit cards, and have confidence that fraudsters can’t do any more damage.
 Helping victims also means that the relevant organisations must work together.
 Victims who require additional support can contact the Central Identity Theft and Error Reporting Centre (CMI).

 Identity fraud as a crimeTo better target fraudsters, criminal law and other forms of law enforcement, supervision and compliance must form a cohesive whole.
-Since 1 May 2014, all conceivable forms of identity fraud are offences under the Criminal Code.
+All conceivable forms of identity fraud are offences under the Criminal Code.